ShadesAndGrays/SecureAITraining/README.md

 ### Decentralized Application (DApp)

 1. Run the React app via Vite.
-2. Register using your MetaMask wallet.
+2. Ensure MetaMask wallet is installed.
 3. A local Python server is used on the client side to train the local model and interact with the DApp.

 ### Smart Contract Development